f-ocal/phase-0/week-8/database-intro/my_solution.md

   A database is the place that you can store data in a structured way so that it can be easily searched and accessed in the future.

 ##### What is a one-to-many relationship?

+  The One-to-Many relationship is defined as a relationship between two tables where a row from one table can have multiple matching rows in another table.
+This relationship can be created using Primary key-Foreign key relationship.
 For example, a teacher may teach zero or more classes, while a class is taught by only one teacher.
 This kind of relationship is called one-to-many.
 To support one-to-many relationship, we need to design two tables: a table Teachers, that stores information about teachers with teacher

 ##### What is a primary key?
 What is a foreign key?
 How can you determine which is which?
   Primary key serves as unique identifier for each row or record in a given table.
 A relational database should have only and one primary key.
 By specifying that the `id` column is the  primary key.
 None of the values in this column are NULL.